schol-js/schol/readme.md

 schol render
 ```

 This will save a copy of your finished work and all necessary files to the `docs/` folder in your project directory.
-Distribute these files however you want -- for example, submit them for grading or review, or upload them to a website.
+Distribute these files however you want -- for example, submit them for grading or review, or upload them to a website for publication.

 To use `schol` to publish your work to [GitHub Pages free web hosting service](](https://pages.github.com/):